SYMAIN/PathFindingVisualizerPython/README.md

 This is a unfinished prototype pathfinding graphic game in python using pygame.
-The program is interactive and demonstrats how each pathfinding algorithm works visually.
+The program will be interactive and demonstrats how each pathfinding algorithm works visually.